Elliptic Double Affine Hecke Algebras: Elliptic analogues of affine Hecke algebras

 We again have a filtration by Bruhat order, inherited from ${\cal H}_W(X)$, and the subquotients are again explicit line bundles.

-\begin{lem} Let $I$ be a Bruhat order ideal, and suppose that $w$ is a maximal element of $I$.
+\begin{lem} Let $I$ be a Bruhat order ideal, and suppose that $w$ is a maximal element of~$I$.
 Then there is a short exact sequence

-where $D_w(\vec{T}):=\sum_{r\in R(W),rw<w} ([X^r]-T_{\alpha_r})$, with $\alpha_r$ the positive root corresponding to $r$. \end{lem}
+where $D_w(\vec{T}):=\sum_{r\in R(W),rw<w} ([X^r]-T_{\alpha_r})$, with~$\alpha_r$ the positive root corresponding to~$r$. \end{lem}

-\begin{proof} Suppose first that $T_\alpha$ never has a component in common with the discriminant divisor $D_{w_0}$.
-Then an easy induction tells us that the left coefficient of $w$ in any local section of ${\cal H}_{W;\vec{T}}(X)$ vanishes on $T_{\alpha_r}$ for every reflection $r$ such that $rw<w$; this is by a calculation as in Lemma \ref{lem:Bruhat_fin_noparm} above, except that we must also argue that $s_1\cdots s_{i-1}\alpha_i$ is positive.
+\begin{proof} Suppose first that $T_\alpha$ never has a component in common with the discriminant divisor~$D_{w_0}$.
+Then an easy induction tells us that the left coefficient of~$w$ in any local section of~${\cal H}_{W;\vec{T}}(X)$ vanishes on~$T_{\alpha_r}$ for every reflection~$r$ such that $rw<w$; this is by a calculation as in Lemma~\ref{lem:Bruhat_fin_noparm} above, except that we must also argue that $s_1\cdots s_{i-1}\alpha_i$ is positive.
 But this is again standard Coxeter theory; if it were not positive, then $s_1\cdots s_i$ could not be a reduced word.
+The~claim then follows as in the no parameter case.

-The claim then follows as in the no parameter case.
-To extend this to bad parameters, we observe (as in the rank 1 case, as we will discuss more precisely below) that we can always embed our family in a larger family which generically satisfies the condition on $\vec{T}$.
-On the one hand, since ${\cal H}_{W;\vec{T}}(X)$ is generated by a flat family of submodules, its Hilbert polynomial is lower semicontinuous and is thus bounded above by the sum of the Hilbert polynomials of the line bundles of the subquotients of the {\em generic} Bruhat filtration.
+To extend this to bad parameters, we~observe (as in the rank~1 case, as~we will discuss more precisely below) that we can always embed our family in a larger family which generically satisfies the condition on~$\vec{T}$.
+On~the one hand, since ${\cal H}_{W;\vec{T}}(X)$ is generated by a flat family of submodules, its Hilbert polynomial is lower semicontinuous and is thus bounded above by the sum of the Hilbert polynomials of the line bundles of the subquotients of the {\em generic} Bruhat filtration.
 Since we can construct elements of Bruhat intervals with the desired leading coefficients, it follows that this bound must be tight, and the claim follows in general. \end{proof}

 \begin{rem} We may also write the divisor as $D_w(\vec{T})=\sum_{\alpha\in \Phi^+(W)\cap w\Phi^-(W)} ([X^{r_\alpha}]-T_\alpha)$. \end{rem}

 This leads to an alternate description valid under fairly weak conditions on the system of parameters.